polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ---

+## Relay Chain

+The central hub in a heterogenous ("chain-of-chains") network.
+Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the other blockchains in the network (the "[parachains](#parachain)").
+In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without needing to trust one another.

 ## Rhododendron

 An Instant-Finality BFT consensus algorithm, one of a number of adaptions of PBFT for the blockchain.
 Others include Stellar's consensus algorithm and Tendermint.
 See the [Rhododendron crate](https://github.com/paritytech/rhododendron).

+## Rococo

+Rococo is the [Polkadot](#polkadot) Network's [parachain](#parachain) test network.
+It is a Substrate-based [blockchain](#blockchain) that is an evolving testbed for the capabilities of heterogeneous blockchain networks.

 ## Runtime